 The ability to explain complex, technical matters with ease, grace, and simplicity so that nonspecialist readers understand almost effortlessly is one of the most important skills you can develop as a technical writer.
-This ability to "translate" difficult-to-read technical discussions is important because so much of technical writing is aimed at nonspecialist audiences.
+"Translating" difficult-to-read technical content matters because so much of technical writing is aimed at nonspecialist audiences.
 These audiences include important people such as supervisors, executives, investors, financial officers, government officials, and, of course, customers.

-This chapter provides you with some strategies for "translating" technical discussions, that is, specific strategies you can use to make difficult technical discussions easier for nonspecialist readers to understand.
+This chapter provides you with some strategies for "translating" technical content, that is, specific strategies you can use to make difficult technical content easier for nonspecialist readers to understand.

-Translating is particularly important because it means supplying the right kinds of information to make up for the reader's lack of knowledge or capability.
+Translating means supplying the right kinds of content to make up for the reader's lack of knowledge or capability.
 Translating thus enables readers to understand and use your document.
 Some combination of the techniques discussed in this chapter should help you create a readable, understandable translation:

 This list by no means exhausts the possibilities.
 Other techniques include: